If you are prone to seasonal allergies, there are some things you can do to help reduce your suffering.

 Antihistamines can be very effective at decreasing the runny/itchy/sneezy/drippy symptoms, but they will not help with congestion.
 Antihistamines can be non-sedating, and don’t have to make you tired in order to work.
-They are generally convenient, because they are pills or liquids and only need to be taken 1-2 times per day.
+They are generally convenient, because they are pills or liquids if you are prone to seasonal allergies, there are some things you can do to help reduce your suffering. and only need to be taken 1-2 times per day.
 There are a number of inexpensive options--even generics--that are helpful to many people.

 Nasal sprays can decrease inflammation in your nose and sinuses.
 These are generally prescription medications, but our first over-the-counter nasal steroid has become available this year.
 Triamcinolone nasal spray can now be found at many pharmacies.
 It is not habit forming, and should not be confused with some other non-prescription nasal sprays that can be habit forming.
 Much better nasal steroid medications are available by prescription, and are generally very safe.

 Decongestants are harder to get and must be signed for at the pharmacy.
 However, they do help relieve sinus congestion and pressure inexpensively.
 They may cause insomnia and agitation in some people who may be sensitive to certain ingredients.